 SAP HANA High Availability on AWS - How tecRacer helped secure cash register operations for Germany’s leading department store chain

 Galeria Karstadt Kaufhof and tecRacer have been collaborating on developing Galeria’s Cloud Platform for many years with tecRacer as their Go-To Partner for everything related to AWS.
 The work we have been doing ranges from designing, setting up and operating their landing zone and network infrastructure, managing platform security and cost optimizations all the way to deploying complex system architectures such as Kubernetes.
 Most notably, we have been one of their trusted partners when it comes to their SAP infrastructure on AWS and have supported in many successful SAP system deployments.
+Furthermore, tecRacer provides managed services for Galeria Karstadt Kaufhof’s SAP environment, aimed at maintaining system stability and efficiency.
+These services include routine monitoring, volume backup management, and operating system patching, which are essential for the smooth operation and security of their SAP systems.
+Additionally, tecRacer provides antivirus protection and AWS cost optimization, focusing on safeguarding the system from threats and managing cloud-related expenses.

 Today, I’d like to give you some insights into one of our most impactful projects that we did for Galeria.
 One of their most important SAP systems is responsible for handling all cash register transactions in their department stores.
 With increasing usage and business demand, that system became more and more critical for their business operations, which had an impact on Recovery Point Objective (RPO) and Recovery Time Objective (RTO), that define how much data can be lost in case of an outage and how long it should take to recover from the failure.
 With an RPO close to 0 and an RTO of only several minutes, a new High-Availability Strategy was developed that involved implementing a standby host for the most critical component, which is the SAP HANA Database.